jmwample/diff-nn/README.md

 without directly revealing information about the client?

 * How hard is it to undo operations like conv / Maxpool without indices?

+## Current Tests

+MLP => MLP -- `mlp-mlp.py`

+The split of the original model gives a **MLP** for the client to compute

+The reverse task uses two fully connected **MLP** layers to recreate the original Sample

+---

+MLP => Conv2d -- `mlp-conv.py`

+Client segnment of the model involves MLP linear layer operation.

+The reverse model uses [maxpool, conv2d, deconv2d, maxunpool, deconv2d] layers to reconstruct the original image.
+---

+Conv2d => MLP -- `conv-mlp.py`

+Client segnment of the model involves Conv2d and Maxpool2d operations.

+The reverse model uses two fully connected layers to reconstruct the original image.

+---

+Conv2d => Conv2d

+Client segnment of the model involves Conv2d operation.

+The reverse model uses [maxpool, conv2d, deconv2d, maxunpool, deconv2d] layers to reconstruct the original image.